FinalDigit/netcat_shells/README.md

 # netcat_shells
 Notes for utilizing netcat general use and for remote shells

-OpenBSD derivities of nc/netcat have the -e option disabled for security purposes.
-Here are other ways to execute remotely and options for upgrading the shell
+OpenBSD derivities of nc/netcat (netcat-openbsd) have the '-e' option disabled for security purposes.
+This feature is enabled in netcat-traditional; however, there are other ways to achieve this with the OpenBSD version.
+Below are other ways to execute remotely and options for upgrading the shell.

 # Method 1
 on Server: